CZ-NIC/yangson/docs/xpath.rst

 * :class:`Expr`: XPath 1.0 expression with YANG 1.0 extensions.

-The module also defines the following exception:

-* :exc:`XPathTypeError`: A subexpression is of a wrong type.

 .. class:: Expr

    An abstract superclass for nodes of the XPath abstract syntax